-Once a patent is issued, an act of a third party that does not constitute an infringement can not become an infringement because of an amendment made after the grant (T1149 / 97 and Directives H-IV 3.1) even though the description would support such a modification
+Once a patent is issued, an act of a third party that does not constitute an infringement can not become an infringement because of an amendment made after the grant (T1149 / 97 and Directives H-IV 3.1) even if the description would support such a modification.

 The range extension must be viewed in relation to the previous game (H-IV Guidelines 3.3) that this one

 - the issued one;

 This is the simplest case: if a limitation is removed (respectively replaced) in a claim, the protection conferred by the claims increases (respectively, moves) and therefore contravenes theA123 (3) EPC (Directives H-IV 3.1).

 At first sight, but without certainty, this only applies to independent claims.

 It is possible to replace a restrictive wording with another less restrictive wording if (T371 / 88):

 - this allows to solve problems of clarity ;